How to get a new license plate

 While you can purchase an auto insurance policy even if you don't own a vehicle, you may be unable to cover the vehicle on your policy without registering it.
 And without registration, you won't have license plates or the required tags that mark a valid registration.

 If you regularly drive a car that you don't own or have a loan/lease for, look into non-owner car insurance, which provides auto liability coverage without requiring registration in your name.
 You can also learn about insurance when borrowing cars.

 Can I get insurance on a car with temporary plates?

 Yes, since you need proof of insurance as part of the car registration process, you can get insurance on a car with temporary plates.
 Just be sure to get your permanent plates before your temporary ones expire.

 What's a custom license plate?

-States offer a variety of license plate options at the time of vehicle registration.
-Some states have a mix of plates featuring different backgrounds, whether highlighting state parks, local universities, or other special events.
-These often come with an additional fee.
+States offer several license plate options during vehicle registration.
+Some states have a mix of plates featuring different backgrounds available for an additional fee.

-Vehicle owners can also customize their license plate — this is often called a vanity plate — with their own unique combination of numbers and/or letters.
-Again, this comes with an additional fee.
+Vehicle owners can also customize their license plate with a unique combination of numbers and letters.
+These are often called vanity plates and have an additional fee.